Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 It is necessary to ensure the appropriate education, training, and competence before permitting a physician to participate in diagnostic imaging procedures.
 This involves verifying graduation from an accredited medical school, completion of an ACGME residency program, and board certification with the original organization conferring the achievement.
 This is known as primary source verification.
 Competency is usually measured by completion of a prescribed number of supervised procedures followed by additional unsupervised procedures.

 Specialty societies are a good source of guidance for both baseline preparation and ongoing competency criteria.
-For example, the American Academy of Otolaryngology–Head and Neck Surgery provides guidance on the performance of CT and cone beam CT (CBCT).
-The American Institute of Ultrasound in Medicine (AIUM) and American College of Radiology (ACR) provide practice parameters for ultrasound.
-Continuing education requirements, mandatory procedure performance volume, and phantom testing, peer review, and overreads can be used to demonstrate ongoing competency.
+Criteria may include specific education requirements, mandatory procedure performance volume, phantom testing, peer review, and overreads.
+For example, the American Academy of Otolaryngology–Head and Neck Surgery provides information on the performance of CT and cone beam CT (CBCT), the American Institute of Ultrasound in Medicine (AIUM) provides training guidelines for ultrasound, and the American College of Radiology (ACR) provides a practice parameter for ultrasound.

 Seek Accreditation for Each Modality